kavan-mevada/flex_masonry/README.md

-# flex_masonry
+# flexmasonry
-Responsive Masonry Grid and Lightweight, Pure Javascript
+flex_masonry.2.js is Responsive Masonry Grid and Lightweight, Pure Javascript

 By Kavan Mevada